Atlchris67/Web-Design-Challenge/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

+## Bonus work
+I used javascript to build a custom html include function to make the footer and header DRY.
+I was goung to use grunt but decide against it.
+I also added custom javascipt (with some jquery) to collapse the visualizations to single page and I swapped out the main panel.
+I was able to set the active class on the correct image on page load and content swap.

 ## Background

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.